 - Poor time management and organizational skills that lead to procrastination and last minute attempts to put a paper together.

-- Cultural differences among international students who assume that copying is acceptable.
+- Cultural differences among students who assume that copying is acceptable.

 Preventing plagiarism in the classroom

-Instructors are advised by the Dean of Students Office (DOAS) to ” take all reasonable steps to prevent academic misconduct.”
+Instructors are advised by the Office of Community Standards to “take reasonable steps to prevent academic misconduct and to inform students of course-specific requirements.”

 - Discuss plagiarism and utilize class time to encourage students to paraphrase and summarize as an exercise in developing their own ideas.